-After years of design and development, Barangaroo Reserve is now a 6-hectare waterfront park with a large man-made hill right in the middle.
+After years of design and development, Barangaroo Reserve is now a beautiful 6-hectare waterfront park with a large man-made hill right in the middle.
 It is home to more than 75,000 planted trees, palms, ferns, shrubs and other plants.

 The Reserve consists of several walking paths, spread over multiple levels.
 There is no set start and end point, so you can just wander around and enjoy the pretty surroundings and Harbour views.